salesforce-heroku-workshops/enterprise-java-developer/index.md

 8. Select `Load SSH Key`
 9. Locate the newly created public key and select it
 10. Select `OK`
+11. Select `Add` to add the SSH key to your Heroku account
-11. Verify that your Heroku preferences look similar to this:
+12. Verify that your Heroku preferences look similar to this:

     ![Heroku Preferences](heroku_preferences.png)

-12. Select `Ok` to save all of the settings
+13. Select `Ok` to save all of the settings

+Now that everything is setup you will create your first application on Heroku using a Spring MVC template application.

 <a id="chapter1">Chapter 1: Getting Started with Spring MVC on Heroku</a>
 -------------------------------------------------------------------------

-Now that everything is setup you will create your first application on Heroku using a Spring MVC template application.
+Goals: In this chapter you will learn how to instantly deploy an application on Heroku using the Heroku Eclipse Plugin and an application template.
+You will also learn how to run the new application locally, make changes, and synchronize the changes with Heroku.
+Then you will learn how to instantly scale your application, set configuration parameters through environment variables, and view your application's log entries.

+Get started:

 1. From the Eclipse menu bar select `File`
 2. Select `New`